prof3ssorSt3v3/mad9011/docs/modules/week4/README.md

 ::: tip To Do for Next Week

 - Complete Logo Recreation exercise
-- Review week 3 content
+- Review content from this week
+- Read ahead to week 4
   :::